gunnarku/gunnarku.github.io/index.md

 ### Recent papers and talks

+- Gunnar Kudrjavets.
+2023. "*Reflections on a career at Microsoft between 2000 and 2015*."
+Invited talk at Microsoft Development Center Estonia.
+April 4, 2023, Tallinn, Estonia.
+Virtual.
 - **To appear**: Gunnar Kudrjavets, Aditya Kumar, and Ayushi Rastogi.
 2023. *[What Warnings Do Engineers Really Fix?
 The Compiler That Cried Wolf](preprints/What_Warnings_Do_Engineers_Really_Fix.pdf)*.
 In Proceedings of MSR '23: Proceedings of the 20th International Conference on Mining Software Repositories (MSR 2023).
 [Industry Track](https://conf.researchr.org/track/msr-2023/msr-2023-industry-track).
 May 15-16, 2023, Melbourne, Australia.
 - **To appear**: Gunnar Kudrjavets, Nachiappan Nagappan, and Ayushi Rastogi.
 2023. *[Are We Speeding Up or Slowing Down?
 On Temporal Aspects of Code Velocity](https://arxiv.org/abs/2303.04293)*.
 In Proceedings of MSR '23: Proceedings of the 20th International Conference on Mining Software Repositories ([MSR 2023](https://conf.researchr.org/track/msr-2023/msr-2023-technical-papers)).
 May 15-16, 2023, Melbourne, Australia.
 - Gunnar Kudrjavets and Aditya Kumar.
 2023. *[Optimizing the Compiler's Memory Usage?
 Let Us Implement a Basic Profiler First!](preprints/llvm-cgo-2023.pdf)*.
 The slides are [here](preprints/LLVM-CGO-2023-slides.pdf).
 At LLVM CGO 2023 ([Seventh LLVM Performance Workshop at CGO](https://llvm.org/devmtg/2023-02-25/)).
 February 25, 2023.
 Montreal, Canada.